-Now that Castro is dead, perhaps things will take a turn for the better in Cuba, repressed and messed up for what seems like 100 years.
+You’d think that once Castro was dead, things would take a turn for the better in Cuba, but you’d be wrong.
+This country has been repressed and messed up for what seems like 100 years.

+• It’s really old.
 Trinidad is one of the oldest European Cuban settlements, a UNESCO Heritage Site and architectural gem best known for its churches and museums.
 The centre of town is very well-preserved.
 Trinidad’s province, Sancti Spiritus, is great for nature-lovers and outdoor exploration.
 Nearby Topes de Collantes is a nature reserve park known for its hiking, waterfalls, spa mud baths, and postcard vistas.
-And Caguanes National Park on the northern coast is a haven for more than 200 species of birds.